 Our future performance depends on the continued services and contributions of highly skilled personnel, including our senior management and other key employees, to execute on our business plan, to develop our products and platform, to deliver our products to customers, to attract and retain customers and to identify and pursue opportunities to expand our business.
 We believe that there is, and will continue to be, intense competition for highly skilled management, technical, sales and other employees with experience in our industry.
 In addition, we have experienced and may continue to experience high levels of employee attrition, which could significantly delay or prevent the achievement of our business objectives, and any resulting influx of new employees may require us to expend time, attention and resources to recruit and retain employees, restructure parts of our organization and train and integrate new personnel.
 We have focused our hiring efforts on areas such as Segment, Engage and Flex, and we have frozen the vast majority of new hires and backfills outside of these core areas.
-If we fail to effectively manage attrition, and to hire, integrate and adequately incentivize our personnel, our efficiency and ability to meet our operational and growth targets, as well as our corporate culture, employee morale, productivity and retention, could suffer, and our business and operating results would be adversely impacted.
-Additionally, loss of services of senior management or other key employees could significantly delay or prevent the achievement of our development and strategic objectives.
+If we fail to effectively manage attrition, and to hire, integrate and adequately incentivize our personnel, our efficiency and ability to meet our operational and growth targets, as well as our corporate culture, employee morale, productivity and retention, could significantly delay or prevent the achievement or other key employees could significantly delay or prevent the achievement of our development and strategic objectives.
 In particular, we depend to a considerable degree on the vision, skills, experience and effort of our co-founder and Chief Executive Officer, Jeff Lawson.
 Any of our executive officers may terminate employment with us at any time with no advance notice.
 We have experienced, and may continue to experience, high attrition among our senior management team and key employees.
-The replacement of any of our senior management or other key employees will involve significant time and costs, and any loss of services of any such key employee for any reason could significantly delay or prevent the achievement of our business objectives and could adversely affect our business, results of operations and financial condition.
+The replacement of any of our senior management or other key employees will involve significant time and costs, and any loss of services